Get debt relief now. We've helped 205 clients find attorneys today.

 Trustee Questions at the 341 Meeting

-Each trustee must ask every debtor a series of questions at the meeting of creditors.
+Each trustee must ask every debtor a series of questions at the creditors meeting.
 Here is a slightly simplified version of the questions you can expect to answer at the meeting of creditors (the topics are essentially the same):

 • Did you review and sign your bankruptcy paperwork?